rolandjansky/athena/PhysicsAnalysis/TauID/TauAnalysisTools/doc/README-TauSelectionTool.rst

 ================

 :authors: Dirk Duschinger, David Kirchmeier
-:contact: dirk.duschinger@cern.ch, david.kirchmeier@cern.ch
+:contact: guillermo.nicolas.hamity@cern.ch, dirk.duschinger@cern.ch, david.kirchmeier@cern.ch

 .. contents:: Table of contents

+**NOTE:** The eleBDT working points were updated to the new re-tuned eleBDT scores.
+These are only available in new derivations with AODfix (since 21.2.54.0, p3759).
+In cases where an electron veto is needed and older derivations are used, you may have to switch the ELEIDBDTOLDLOOSE or ELEIDBDTOLDMEDIUM working points.
+See the below ``CutEleBDTWP`` table with all eleBDT working points.

 ------------
 Introduction